Bernoulli Box: Overview

-The most popular system was the Bernoulli Box II, whose cartridges are 13.6 cm wide, 14 cm long, and 0.9 cm thick, somewhat resembling a 5¼-inch standard floppy disk.
+The most popular system was the Bernoulli Box II, whose cartridges are 13.6 × 14 × 0.9 cm, somewhat resembling a standard 5¼-inch floppy disk.
 The Bernoulli Box II was initially released with just a 20 MB capacity, but was quickly followed up by drives with capacities of 44 MB, then 90 MB (with varying levels of backwards compatibility).
 Eventually, a so-called "MultiDisk" drive was released which sported a maximum capacity of 150 MB, but which could also read and write without penalty to other "MultiDisk" cartridges, specifically: 35 MB, 65 MB, and 105 MB, in addition to 150 MB.

-By 1993, a 230 MB Bernoulli Box was released which boosted the maximum possible capacity, and which was also backwards compatible with most previous capacities (albeit at a performance penalty).
+By 1993, a Bernoulli Box was released that boosted the maximum capacity to 230 MB while also backwards compatible with most previous capacities (albeit at a performance penalty).

+Leading Edge Products bundled Bernoulli Box II with its popular Leading Edge Model D computer as the "Infinite Memory System".
 Bernoulli Box II drives were sold as either internal units which fit into standard 5¼-inch drive bays, or as external units, with either one or two drives within a self-contained enclosure, similar to the original Bernoulli Box, and which connected to the host computer via the external SCSI connector.

-All versions of the Bernoulli Box II use a SCSI interface, but external drives can also be converted for use with a Parallel port interface using a special adapter.
+All versions of the Bernoulli Box II use a SCSI interface, but external drives can also be converted for use with a parallel port interface using a special adapter.

 Cartridges for both the original Bernoulli Box, as well as the Bernoulli Box II, have a physical switch on them, analogous to that of a standard 3½-inch floppy disk, in order to enable and disable write protection.

 Reception

+By 1986 Iomega had reportedly sold more than 70,000 Bernoulli Boxes, and more than one million $80 cartridges for them.

 PC Magazine in 1984 stated that the Bernoulli Box "... combines the advantages of [standard] floppy- and hard-disk systems without their drawbacks."
 It reported no software-compatibility problems and cited the box's durable design.
 Bruce Webster of BYTE wrote favorably of the peripheral in February 1986, reporting that "I have not had a single glitch or lost file" in nine months of constant use.